zer0def/nginxinc-kubernetes-ingress/CONTRIBUTING.md

     * The internal code is found at `internal/`
     * Build files for Docker and CI are found under `build/`
     * Deployment yaml files, and Helm files are found at `deployments/`
     * The project dependencies are found at `vendor/`.
-We use  [dep](https://github.com/golang/dep) for managing dependencies.
+We use [Go Modules](https://github.com/golang/go/wiki/Modules) for managing dependencies.

 ## Contributing